syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-list.md

 paragraph.IndentLevelNumber = 1

-' Set the hanging value
+' Sets the hanging value

 paragraph.FirstLineIndent = -20

 ' Sets the bullet character size.
-Here 100 means 100% of its text.
+Here, 100 means 100% of its text.
 Possible values can range from 25 to 400.

 paragraph.ListFormat.Size = 100